codesqueak/SYWTWAM/docs/config.md

 #Configuration

-One problem with applications executing in a cloud type environment is seperating the application away from its configuration.
+One problem with applications executing in a cloud type environment is separating the application away from its configuration.
 With a typical Spring application, configuration is obtained from the application.properties.
 What happens when configuration information is not available at build time ?
 The solution is to hold this information in the environment in some form.